Alek050/databallpy/README.md

 ### Planned changes

 - Adding different filters to filter the tracking data
-- Make the `Match` object more accesable if you don't have tracking or event data
 - Adding features to quantify pressure, ball possession, etc. (if you have any ideas/requests, please open an issue!)
+- Standardizing events in the event data
 - Adding expected passing and goals models

 ## Installation